 - How to become a professional artist, or how to make more as a professional artist

 What Are The Different Kinds of Art?

-I’m going to keep myself to listing the different kinds of visual arts, to keep our discussion more focused and applicable.
-That is, I won’t include dance, music, culinary arts, etc. I will also exclude photography, film and video here, although they really are visual arts, and a lot of us often dabble in those as well.
+I will keep listing the different kinds of visual arts to keep our discussion more focused and applicable.
+I won’t include dance, music, culinary arts, etc. I will also exclude photography, film and video here, although they are visual arts, and many of us often dabble in those as well.

 We can say that the main forms or styles of visual art are:

 You might notice that right away we get into some crossover and mixing up of styles or techniques.